mikaelvesavuori/serverless-azure-functions-generate-pdf/README.md

 ## Remove

+Run `npm run teardown` or `yarn run teardown`.
+This command does the following:

-Run `sls remove` to remove the function stack.
+- Runs `sls remove` to remove the function stack.

-Run `sh scripts/teardown.sh` to remove the storage for fonts and documents.
+- Runs `sh ./scripts/teardown.sh` to remove the storage for fonts and documents.

 ## References